hieuimba/Lichess-Spark-DataPipeline/README.md

 - Parsing these files into a tabular (Parquet) format
 - Filtering and/or aggregating games based on specified criteria

 The pipeline uses Spark Databricks to efficiently handle the large dataset, capable of processing up to 100 million games in about 60 minutes.
-Processing time may vary depending on your data transfer speed and cluster settings.

 I use the data from this pipeline for my game "Guess The ELO".
 In this game, you can test your chess knowledge and intuition by guessing the rating of a given chess match.
 If you're interested, feel free to check out the game and [its repo](https://github.com/hieuimba/Guess-The-ELO).